 Here is a list of the items you need to open a bank account at Multibank:

 On the first day you go to the bank to open the account, they will gather all of the documents.
 If you are missing anything, they won't get started until your file is complete.
 Once they have all of your documents, you wait 5 days while they verify everything.
 Only after your information has been verified will you give them your cash deposit.
 At the time of writing this, the minimum is $1,000.
-You will want to verifiy the amount ahead of time or plan to bring more.
+You will want to verifiy the amount ahead of time or plan to bring more cash.
 Some banks require a $5,000 opening balance.

 From your savings account, you can use the online banking and pay your bills online.
 Some people choose to open a checking account at a later date while others do not.